09u2h4n/PyAPKDownloader/README.md

     python3 -m venv venv && pip install .

 ## Usage 📦
-The Pyapks module includes classes for Aptoide and ApkPure, which you can use to download APK files from the source of your choice.
+The PyAPKDownloader module includes classes for Aptoide and ApkPure, which you can use to download APK files from the source of your choice.
 ### Using Aptoide 🛒
 To download an APK file using the Aptoide class, you can use the following example:

-    from pyapks.aptoide import Aptoide
+    from PyAPKDownloader.aptoide import Aptoide
     Downloader = Aptoide()
     Downloader.download_by_package_name(package_name="com.whatsapp", file_name="Whatsapp", version="latest", in_background=False, limit=30)
 -   `package_name`: Specifies the package name of the application you want to download.